RedSunDave/UsefulPythonSnippets/PreventDuplicate/README.md

 ## License

 All of these scripts are free to use.
-I also do not claim to have written these codes, I have just found them to be useful, and they are available about the open source realms.
+I also do not claim to have written all of these codes just some of them.
+I have just found them to be useful, and they are available about the open source realms.

 ## Acknowledgments